1. Ask about access needs early on

 7. Be patient

-The vast majority of deaf people are those with hearing loss, often experienced later in life.
+The vast majority of deaf people are people 'diagnosed with hearing loss', often experienced later in life.
 As many as 1 in 6 of us in the UK have 'hearing loss', so it's highly likely that recruitment on any scale will include deaf people and even more likely that we won’t identify as deaf or as having hearing loss!
 Be patient with the person who asks several times for information to be repeated and think about rephrasing what you’re saying – it doesn’t matter how many times you say 'fan' to me, I’ll keep hearing the word 'van'.
+Remember that language is tricky because it’s about identity – I identify as a deaf person but many people with a similar 'hearing loss' as me wouldn’t.
+I’d argue that I have 'deaf gain' not 'hearing loss'!

 8. Don't make assumptions